MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

 |[Machines should be configured securely](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/c476dc48-8110-4139-91af-c8d940896b98) | MMA | Azure & non-Azure (Windows & Linux)  | November 2024 |[Vulnerabilities in security configuration on your Windows machines should be remediated (powered by Guest Configuration)](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/8c3d9ad0-3639-4686-9cd2-2b2ab2609bda) <br> <br>[Vulnerabilities in security configuration on your Linux machines should be remediated (powered by Guest Configuration)](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/1f655fb7-63ca-4980-91a3-56dbc2b715c6) |
 |[Auto provisioning of the Log Analytics agent should be enabled on subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/af849052-4299-0692-acc0-bffcbe9e440c) |MMA |Azure & non-Azure (Windows & Linux)  | Deprecated |[Guest Configuration extension should be installed on machines](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/6c99f570-2ce7-46bc-8175-cde013df43bc) |

-### APIs
+### Query recommendations with APIs

-With the retirement of the MMA, API location will now be available through Azure Resource Graph.
+With the retirement of the MMA, the way APIs operate will be changing.
+APIs will now query [recommendation information through Azure Resource Graph](review-security-recommendations.md#review-recommendations-in-azure-resource-graph).
 The following are 2 sample queries you can use in Azure Resource Graph with either API or in the Azure Resource Graph portal:

 - **Query all unhealthy rules for a specific resource**